Rethinking ADHD: A Perspective from an Educational Therapist

 Symptoms Are Contextual

-One of the most powerful points made in the article is that ADHD symptoms often fluctuate based on environment.
+One of the most powerful points made in the article is that ADHD symptoms often fluctuate based on the environment.
 This aligns with what I often tell families: "Context is everything."
 I've worked with children who struggle profoundly in traditional classroom settings but thrive when given creative outlets, hands-on tasks, or flexible learning environments.
 What might be labeled as a deficit in one setting could be a strength in another.

 In truth, I believe our educational systems often reinforce outdated expectations—sit still, regurgitate facts, and scramble to meet deadlines because students don’t always know what’s coming down the pike.
 Many of my ADHD students see the world differently.
 Instead of narrowing their attention like a spotlight, they operate best with a panoramic lens.
 Their minds are open, scanning everything at once.
-In different environments, cultures and times, these traits might have made them the ideal visionaries, chiefs, or protectors—attuned to subtle changes in their environment, responsive, and highly aware.
+In different environments, cultures, and times, these traits might have made them the ideal visionaries, chiefs, or protectors—attuned to subtle changes in their environment, responsive, and highly aware.
 We need to stop pathologizing this difference in processing style and start honoring neurodiverse ways of being.
 We also have to stop forcing students into a mold that doesn't fit and moves them farther away from their true gifts.

 A Dimmer Switch, Not an On/Off Button